teamstarter/graphql-node-jobs/README.md

 'A job scheduler, a runner and an interface to manage jobs.
 In one lib.'

+[NOW COMPATIBLE WITH APOLLO 4 - NEW DOCUMENTATION INCOMING]

 ### What does it do?

 It allows you to setup many execution pipelines and run them.